stbnrivas/dataModels/specs/guidelines.md

 ## Units

 -   Define a default unit for magnitudes.
-Normally it will be the unit as stated by the international system of units.
+Normally it will be the unit as stated by the International System of Units.

 -   If a quantity is expressed in a different unit than the default one, use the [unitCode](http://schema.org/unitCode) metadata attribute in NGSI v2.